 1. Charging your OTO controllers:

-Each box of OTO controllers includes a QC-wireless charger.
-To charge your device, align the internal charging coil (pictured) with the pad.
+To charge your device, align the internal charging coil (pictured) with your charging pad.
+If you don't have a QI-charging pad, you can use the internal usb-port to charge each controller.
 When OTO is charging, a red status-led will illuminate.
 When OTO's battery is low, it will flash red.
 When disconnected, OTO will remain in sleep mode.

 2. Installing OTO Software